Home Why do Muhajirs want independent Muhajirstan?

 Demand for Independent Muhajirstan

 Why Muhajirs want independent Muhajirstan?
 Is Pakistan a failed state?
 Has Pakistan lost its significance why it was actually created?
 Is it the largest terror exporter in the world?
 Has Punjabi dominance over other ethnic communities turned the country into a hail?
-Altaf Hussain says Pakistan is cancer for the entire world.
+Altaf Hussain says Pakistan is a cancer for the entire world.

-Do the people, especially Mohajirs who left India during partition in 1947 for a better future in a country, ideally created for Muslims have got their legitimate rights?
+Do the people, especially Mohajirs who left India during partition in 1947 for a better future in a country, ideally created for Muslims, have their legitimate rights?
 Perhaps not, that is why they are fighting for social, political, and economic freedom led by Muttahida Quami Movement (MQM), under the leadership of its leader Altaf Hussain.

 MQM believes in realism and practicalism.
-Realism is described as the acceptance of reality with an open heart, a concept that is based on the philosophy of its founder Altaf Hussain.
+Realism is described as the acceptance of reality with an open heart, a concept that is based on the philosophy of its founder, Altaf Hussain.
 Based on realism, positive achievements can be had through ideologically supported pragmatic programs, known as practicalism.

 Independent Sindhudesh

-Over the years, the oppression and suppression committed by Pak military and civilian leadership on Baloch, Sind, Pashtuns, Kashmiris, and Mohajirs on linguistic, cultural, and ideological lines have led to a situation where all of them want freedom from the terrorist, fascist and failed state of Pakistan.
+Over the years, the oppression and suppression committed by Pak military and civilian leadership on Baloch, Sind, Pashtuns, Kashmiris, and Mohajirs on linguistic, cultural, and ideological lines have led to a situation where all of them want freedom from the terrorist, fascist, and failed state of Pakistan.

-Today, those people, the Mohajirs or Muhajirs whatever you spell who had played a major role in the formation of Pakistan have been left frustrated and oppressed in their own country with no legitimate rights.
+Today, those people, the Mohajirs or Muhajirs, whatever you spell, who had played a major role in the formation of Pakistan, have been left frustrated and oppressed in their own country with no legitimate rights.
 They are regarded as the Mohajirs, meaning refugees.
 During partition in 1947, 8 million Muslims of Indian origin moved to the newly founded Muslim homeland Pakistan.
 As they had migrated from different parts of India, they were speaking in different languages such as Gujarati, Memon, Punjabi, Bengali, and Urdu.

 Mohajir Genocide

-History of Discrimination of Muhajirs in Pakistan
+History of Discrimination Against Muhajirs in Pakistan

 Independent Muhajirstan and atrocities

 Socially, the Mohajirs were suave and liberal.
 They built the country from scratch with minimal resources.
 Pakistan experienced its first military dictatorship led by Ayub Khan in 1958.
-This khyber-Punjabi didn’t care much for Karachi and shifted the capital to Islamabad with huge costs and relocated thousands of civil servants.
+This Khyber-Punjabi didn’t care much for Karachi and shifted the capital to Islamabad with huge costs and relocated thousands of civil servants.

 Black Day by Muhajirs on 14th August

 Same discrimination was also continued with Muhajirs in the civil service sector during Yahya Khan, another military dictator in 1969.
-Ayub who hailed from Khyber Pakhtunkhwa province gradually brought the dominance of Pakhtuns in the economy and politics and Mohajirs started losing their place in the ruling elite.
+Ayub, who hailed from Khyber Pakhtunkhwa province, gradually brought the dominance of Pakhtuns in the economy and politics, and Mohajirs started losing their place in the ruling elite.
 This is one of the major reasons why the Mohajirs started agitation against the Ayub dictatorship from the early 60s.

 After the liberation of East Pakistan and the formation of Bangladesh, Z. A. Bhutto took over.
 Bhutto was extremely prejudiced towards the Urdu-speaking Muhajir of Karachi.
-Mr. Bhutto really tried to destroy the financial supremacy of Muhajir who happened to be the backbone of the economy and Karachi, the financial capital of Pakistan.
+Mr. Bhutto really tried to destroy the financial supremacy of Muhajir, who happened to be the backbone of the economy and Karachi, the financial capital of Pakistan.

 Fed up with these discriminations, in 1978, Muhajirs formed a political party called Muhajir Quomi Movement (MQM) to champion the cause of original migrants from India.
 In a short span of time, MQM emerged as a major political force in Sindh and particularly in Karachi.
-But their mandate was repeatedly denied or MQM representatives were implicated in fake cases, workers were abducted by Pak security forces and intelligence agencies, tortured or killed in fake encounters.
+But their mandate was repeatedly denied, or MQM representatives were implicated in fake cases, workers were abducted by Pak security forces and intelligence agencies, tortured, or killed in fake encounters.

 Independent Muhajirstan and atrocities

 When Benazir Bhutto came to power in 1987, she followed almost the same policy.
-In 1991, MQM leader Altaf Hussain was fatally attacked by miscreants believed to be close to the Pak establishment, but he survived and fled to the UK.
+In 1991, MQM leader Altaf Hussain was fatally attacked by miscreants believed to be close to the Pakistani establishment, but he survived and fled to the UK.
 With repeated suppression and oppression of MQM activists in Pakistan, the large-scale Muhajir uprising erupted in 1992.
 Then, PM Benazir Bhutto ordered military action against MQM that led to the killing of 15000 innocent Muhazirs.

 Altaf Hussain, MQM and Demand for Independent Muhajirstan

 If you look at the history of Pak, it has been ruled and dominated by feudal lords, waders, and bureaucrats who constitute just 2% of the entire population of the country.
-This class domination in Pak’s politics, bureaucracy, military, economy, and general decision-making process has pushed the rest of the 98% underprivileged population into oblivion and being denied their legitimate rights, particularly Indian Urdu-speaking migrants, called Muhajir.
+This class domination in Pak’s politics, bureaucracy, military, economy, and general decision-making process has pushed the rest of the 98% underprivileged population into oblivion and denied them their legitimate rights, particularly Indian Urdu-speaking migrants, called Muhajir.

 Muhajir Movement